JiazhaoLi/JiazhaoLi.github.io/_pages/about.md

 # Research
 My research interests are Cyber Security, Generative models, Health informatics.

-<p><span style="color:DarkBlue">I will graduate in May 2024 and I am actively searching for full time position (Applied MLE, Research Scientist.) in 2024.
-If you have any positions available, please feel free to reach out me via email jiazhaol at umich dot edu !</span>.</p>
+<p><span style="color:DarkBlue">I am set to graduate in May 2024 and am currently seeking full-time positions in Applied MLE and Research Scientist roles for 2024.
+Should you have any available opportunities, I would greatly appreciate it if you could contact me at email jiazhaol at umich dot edu !
+Thank you! </span>.</p>

 # Work experience
 * 05/2023 - 08/2023 : Research Scientiest Intern @ Yahoo Research